 Ever feel like your wallet’s not getting you anywhere?
 Going on that trip of a lifetime seems so far out of reach, or saving up for a home just keeps getting pushed back.
 Financial goals shouldn’t feel impossible to meet, but they often do.

-With little to no competition though, our banks haven’t innovated their products and provided us with the experiences we expect in 2020.
+With little to no competition, many banks lack innovation as their legacies outweigh the need to introduce modern technologies that function in the customer’s favour.
 Inevitably, Canadians are given the short end of the stick and develop poor financial habits in need of breaking.

 Here are three key areas that hold Canadians back.

 Problem #1: Paying unnecessary banking fees

 Canadians pay an average of $220 in bank fees per year, just to keep their money somewhere safe.

 You can expect to be charged a fee for almost anything you do with your money.
 Having a chequing account can come at a cost, so do the annual fees of a credit card, and even sending a friend an e-transfer to cover your share of a meal.
 The list goes on.

 This problem with fees grows worse by the generation.
 Canadians aged 24 to 38 have paid an average of $760 in banking fees over the course of their lifetime, while older Canadians more focused on retirement have paid $2,800 in their lives.
 These are significant portions of your hard-earned money leaving your bank account for no other reason than to keep your money in a bank.
 How backwards is that?

 Despite these lifetime fees in which Canadians have had little choice but to shell out, they still want to earn more from their daily spending and from the places they buy from the most.
 In an effort to earn rewards and save more, many of us look to credit card rewards and loyalty programs for getting something back in return for our spending.
 This brings us to the next big problem.

 Problem #2: Missing out on rewards